scooter99boston/bbu-gf/docs/gf_info/membership.md

     * **Benefits**:
         1. Ability to use ledger for decentralized identity interactions.

-2. Contributors to the Technical Project
+2. Contributors to the Technical Project: Contributions to the Technical Project are made pursuant to the terms of the Technical Charter for the Technical Project.
-    * **Description**: A category of membership that is limited to Associate Members of the Linux Foundation.
-This membership category is limited to participation in Committees within the Technical Project.